-A Working with Children Check (WWCC) clearance is authorisation under the WWC Act for a person to engage in child-related work.
-An employee will be issued with a number which is to be provided to the College to verify the status of an employee's WWCC.
+A Working with Children Check (WWCC) clearance is authorisation under the WWC Act 2012 No 51 for a person to engage in child-related work.
+An employee will be issued with a number which is to be provided to the College together with their date of birth to verify the status of an employee's WWCC.